-If a simplified mapping exists, we are also interested in actually computing one.
+If a simplified mapping exists, it is also of interest to actually compute one.
 Therefore, we consider the corresponding synthesis problem.

-DEFINITION 5.
-Let t be one of SOUND or EXACT, f one of LAV or GAV, and Q_1 and Q_2 two query languages.
-Mapping synthesis, denoted, is the following problem: given a Q_1 -based schema mapping M of type t, find a Q_2 -based schema mapping M' of type t and form f such that $M' \models M$, and $M' \not\models{triv} M$.
+Definition 4.5.
+Let tp be one of SOUND or EXACT, fm one of LAV or GAV, and Q_1 and Q_2 two query languages.
+Mapping synthesis, denoted, is the following problem: given a Q_1 -based schema mapping M of type tp, find a Q_2 -based schema mapping M' of type tp and form fm such that $M' \models M$, and $M' \not\models{triv} M$.